Rich's (department store): Beginnings

 In 1924 Rich's moved into its last flagship store at 45 Broad St. SE, between Alabama and Hunter streets, which it would occupy until closing in 1991.
 That building, now a part of the Sam Nunn Atlanta Federal Center complex, was added to eight times during its department store life.
 It is an example of Palazzo style architecture, a favorite theme associated with department stores constructed in the early twentieth century.
 The 1946/1948 Store for Homes addition, to the southeast of the 1924 building across Forsyth Street, was one of Atlanta's earliest examples of International Style architecture.

 In 1929, the company was reorganized and the retail portion of the business became simply Rich's, while a new, separate venture named M. Rich & Bros.
 Co. would operate as a real estate company.

 Daniel's son Walter Rich succeeded his uncle Morris as Rich's president from 1926 to 1947.
 The grandson of Morris Rich, Richard H. Rich, took over the store in 1949.
 Under the leadership of Richard Rich, affectionately known as Dick Rich, Rich's began expansion in the 1950s.
-Rich's moved outside the Atlanta area for its first new store in 1955 when a store in Knoxville Tennessee was opened.
+Rich's moved outside the Atlanta area for its first new store in 1955 when a store in Knoxville, Tennessee opened.
 Rich's opened its first suburban store at Lenox Square in 1959, Georgia's first shopping mall.
 The open-air mall shared space with the other major Atlanta department store, Davison's.
 That same year Rich's also opened a store at Belvedere Plaza Shopping Center, a large two-level strip mall in Belvedere Park near Decatur.
-Rich's sold off its Knoxville store to Miller's when profits fell off, and refocused on its Georgia stores.
+Rich's sold its Knoxville store to Miller's when profits declined, and refocused on its Georgia stores.